visualinteractivedata/visualinteractivedata.github.io/phd-graphics-medicine.md

 * [Prof. Bruce Guthrie](https://www.ed.ac.uk/profile/bruce-guthrie) is Professor of General Practice and a mixed-methods health services researcher interested in multimorbidity, polypharmacy and healthcare quality/safety.
 He chaired the guideline development group for the NICE Multimorbidity Guideline, and is a member of the SAGE Social Care Subgroup.
 He is the principal investigator of the ACRC programme and will provide the clinical expertise as part of this project.

 ## Required skills:
-* Undergraduate or postgraduate in computer science / informatics / information visualizaion / interactive design or related discipline.
+* Undergraduate or postgraduate in computer science / informatics or related discipline

 ## Relevant skills
-* Strong interest in health and health data, data vis, illustration, and natural language processing
+* Strong interest in health and health data
 * Experience of interdisciplinary collaborations
 * Web and visualization development
-* Graphics design, data visualization, communication
+* Good understanding of graphics design, data visualization, communication
 * Basic understanding of applied natural language processing (NLP)
+* Basic understanding of process modelling methods
 * Human-centered design

 ## Funding and Program Information
 * The scholarship covers a stipend for 4 years.
 * The program is a 3+1 center for doctoral training at the University of Edinburgh
-* the first year is meant to contain some taught causes, while starting to get to grips with the reserach topic
+* the first year is meant to contain some taught courses, while starting to get to grips with the reserach topic
 * years 2-4 are dedicated to the PhD reserach
-* No teaching or other duties are required.
+* No teaching or other duties are required
 * Applications will open soon, but talk to [Ben](bbach@inf.ed.ac.uk) if you are interested.
 * start is Sept 2021

+## Relevant References
+* Wang, Z., Ritchie, J., Zhou, J., Chevalier, F. and Bach, B., 2020.
+Data Comics for Reporting Controlled User Studies inHuman-Computer Interaction.
+* Wang, Zezhong, Harvey Dingwall, and Benjamin Bach.
+"Teaching data visualization and storytelling with data comic workshops."
+In Extended Abstracts of the 2019 CHI Conference on Human Factors in Computing Systems, pp. 1-9.
+2019.
+* Bach, B., Stefaner, D., Boy, J., Drucker, S., Bartram, L., Wood, J., Ciuccarelli, P., Engelhardt, Y., Koeppen, U. and Tversky, B., 2018.
+Narrative design patterns for data-driven storytelling.
+In Data-Driven Storytelling (pp. 107-133).
+CRC Press.
+* Grando, A., Manataki, A., Furniss, S. K., Duncan, B., Solomon, A., Kaufman, D., ... & Burton, M. M. (2018).
+Multi-method study of electronic health records workflows.
+In AMIA Annual Symposium Proceedings (Vol. 2018, p.
+498).
+American Medical Informatics Association.